ehhdang/AMEX-Default-Prediction/README.md

 *Figure 2: Training Data Projection on three PCA Components with the Highest Variance.*

 The next figure shows the relationship between the first seven PCA components.
 The turquoise color represents the compliance-class data, and the dark orange color represents the default-class data.
 According to the figure, no combination of two features offers a good separation of the two classes.
-The significant amount of overlap suggests that we should consider a supervised dimensionality reduction method, such as _Linear Discriminant Analysis (LDA)_, because our dataset has labels.
+The large amount of overlap suggests that the regression model to separate the two class will be highly nonlinear.

 ![2D Data Projection on PCA Components](images/pca/pca_projection_2D.png)